uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 $ chmod g+wxs shared
 ```

 If you would like to consistently share data with a user who is not in your group, it is best to either have the PI add them to your project group or apply for a second account together.
-If this is not possible and you still need to share data, contact the CARC team at hpc-support@usc.edu to explore other options.
+If this is not possible and you still need to share data, contact the CARC team at carc-support@usc.edu to explore other options.

 ### How do I check if I have enough disk space?